vvdvortsova/quadratic_equation/README.md

 # Solver of quadratic equation
-This program is the first task of ISP RAS course.
+This program is the first task of ISP RAS course C/C++ by I. R. Dedinsky
 ## Structure
 - Main project
     - src/